The Importance of Arch Support in Sandals for Overpronation: 4 Questions Answered

 Repetitive impact to the feet, without absorption, accumulates over time and causes misalignment and pain.

 Overpronation is the opposite of underpronation (supination).
-The table below makes a distinction between the two terms to avoid confusion.
+The definitions below make a distinction between the two terms to avoid confusion.

 Overpronation strains your muscles, tendons, and ligaments, putting you at risk of injuries such as: